MIKE KELLEY'S MOBILE HOMESTEAD TOUR 2018:

 Mike Kelley's Mobile Homestead hits the road to bring Detroit communities µTopian Dinners, a series of unique participatory performances to take place at the Sidewalk Festival and Dixieland Flea Market.

 µTopian Dinners are day-long interactive performances that invite you to reimagine the "American" meal and explore the values we wish our culture(s) espoused by sharing food, conversation, and songs with artists from Detroit and around the world.
-Through cyber-linked connections we'll drink tea with friends in Tehran, enjoy brunch with artists in Beijing, and examine how breaking bread with others across a variety of divides can help us understand more about the people in our own backyards. µTopian Dinners are conceived and presented by Detroit-based performance artists The Hinterlands, Ava Ansari, and Renee Willoughby, with live performances by local and international guest artists.
-Unlike any type of typical dinner service, µTopian Dinners incorporate physical performance, live music, choreography, handheld video projection, long-distance calls, smartphones, and great food eaten in surprising ways.
+Through cyber-linked connections, we'll drink tea with friends in Tehran, enjoy brunch with artists in Beijing, and examine how breaking bread with others across a variety of divides can help us understand more about the people in our own backyards. µTopian Dinners are conceived and presented by Detroit-based performance artists The Hinterlands, Ava Ansari, and Renee Willoughby, with live performances by local and international guest artists.
+Unlike any typical dinner service, µTopian Dinners incorporate physical performance, live music, choreography, handheld video projection, long-distance calls, smartphones, and great food eaten in surprising ways.

 No reservations are necessary.
 Guests may drop in any time and stay for one course or the entire meal.
-Designed for people of all ages and backgrounds, µTopian Dinners are free and seating is offered on a first come, first served basis.
+Designed for people of all ages and backgrounds, µTopian Dinners are free, and seating is offered on a first-come, first-served basis.
 Look for the Mobile Homestead, a big white mobile home, at the Sidewalk Festival Detroit (located on Lahser Road between Grand River and Orchard Street in Detroit) on Saturday, August 4 between 3-10 PM and at the Dixieland Flea Market (2045 Dixie Highway, Waterford Twp.) on Saturday, August 11 and Sunday, August 12 between 10 AM-6 PM.

 µTopian Dinners are produced by The Hinterlands and Poetic Societies; created by The Hinterlands, Ava Ansari, Renee Willoughby with Salakastar, Julia Yezbick, Norma Jean Haynes, Amir Pousti (Tehran), Alireza Keymanesh (Tehran), TGIS 周日有限 (Beijing), Pavel Mitenko (Moscow), and Danielle Aubert, Jonathan Flatley, and Agnes Flatley.